destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react-native/advanced.md

 - Knows why app should work in offline mode
 - Knows how to setup app with redux-offline
 - Writes offline redux action creators

+**I18n**
+- Know how to get device's language
+- Is aware of Localization as a service

+**Camera**
+- Know what is CameraRoll
+- Is able to run Camera component and take photo
+- Know what EXIF data is

 ---